su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 Depending on the windowing-function used to average the optimization objective, the flow about the optimized geometry will eventually be a steady state flow.

 We want to solve an optimization problem with a time dependent system output, e.g. Drag.
 A meaningful objective and constraint function is therefore a time average over a period.
-The period average is approximated by a windowed time average over a finite time span $$M$$
+The period average is approximated by a windowed time average over a finite time span $$M$$.

 $$ \frac{1}{M}\int_0^M w(t/M)C_D(\sigma, t) \mathcal{d}t,$$